 DO NOT leave keys to the controlled substances cabinet in the lab.
 Keys allowing access to the controlled substances must remain in the possession of authorized individuals.

 If there is a theft or loss of controlled substances, the DEA Field Division Office must notified in writing within one business day of discovery and the registrant must also submit a DEA Form 106 to the Field Division Office.
 Please refer to the current rules regarding reporting here.
 Additionally, the DEA Form 106 must be sent to the Illinois Department of Financial and Professional Regulation Drug Compliance Unit.
 Please refer to the current rules regarding submission to the Illinois Department of Financial and Professional Regulation Drug Compliance Unit here.
 The University of Illinois Police Department (UIPD) must also be notified.

 A DEA registrant who has controlled substances that are expired or unwanted must dispose of that substance in the following way.
 The method is specified in 21 CFR 1317.05.

 A DEA registrant may wish to return expired or unwanted controlled substances to a reverse distributor.
-The Division or Research Safety has arranged with a registered reverse distributor the forms necessary to request reverse distribution and can provide these at the DEA registrant's request.
+Contact DRS for more information about reverse distribution.
 There is a fee required, which varies with the class and number of controlled substances to be disposed of.